GitMirroring/gnuboot/site/tasks/index.md

 i2p site
 --------

-I probably won't, but someone is welcome to do this and libreboot.org will link to it
+I probably won't, but someone is welcome to do this and libreboot.srht.site will link to it

 Fix GRUB bugs